PEO - Workers’ Comp: The Pros, The Cons, and What to Watch Out For

 Why might a PEO be the workers’ comp solution for me?

-Startups, businesses operating in high-risk industries, or those with a poor claims history will often have a hard time getting workers' comp coverage.
-In those cases, a PEO is usually the best solution.
+Startups, high-risk businesses, those with a poor claims history often have a hard time getting workers' comp coverage.
+In these cases, a PEO can be the best solution.

 Since the PEO operates like a “company” with a large pool of employees spread across diverse industries, they dilute the risk.
 They’re betting on a larger pool, and your company’s risk becomes a drop in that ocean.
 Carriers are willing to take that gamble.